dein559/London.Arma/README.md

 Initially as a group, we decided that each member would be responsible for a zone.
 I was in charge of the zone of London.

-I collaborated with Michael Dale and cloned his repo, and worked on London.
-I blocked out the other zones so I can troubleshoot London first.
+I collaborated with Michael Dale and cloned his repo.
+I continued to work on London and blocked out the other zones so I can troubleshoot London first.

 I ran into this issue with the code.